No-Needle, No-Scalpel Vasectomy

 What is a No-Needle No-Scalpel Vasectomy?

 No-Scalpel Vasectomy is an office based procedure that many studies show has significant advantages over a conventional vasectomy.
 With the no-scalpel technique there is no knife and no stitches used.
 A No-Scalpel Vasectomy has a much quicker recovery time, is safer (one eighth the rate of bleeding and infection) and in some cases may be virtually pain free.
 During the no-scalpel technique special instruments are used to perform the procedure through a single small access-opening on the front side of the scrotum.
-The 1 cm slit usually seals within hours, so no stitches are needed.
+The 1 cm slit usually seals within the day, so no stitches are needed.
 You may return to normal activities the following day and can shower the day after the procedure as well.
 The most recent recommendations from the American Urology Association now recommend that only a minimally invasive procedure such as a no-scalpel vasectomy be used to do a vasectomy.

 Men who were previously not considering vasectomy because of a fear of needles and pain can now feel more at ease with the no-needle, no-scalpel vasectomy technique.
 In addition to a no-scalpel technique, we also use a No-Needle Technique that involves the use of a spray applicator that delivers a stream of anaesthetic under high pressure.
 This provides anaesthetic without having to use a needle so injections in the scrotum are unnecessary.
 This is sufficient to anaesthetise the skin and the vas deferens.